WICG/attribution-reporting-api/AGGREGATE.md

   offline devices reporting late).

-* The `source_registration_time` will represent (in seconds since the Unix Epoch) the time the source event was registered, rounded down to whole day.
+* The `source_registration_time` will represent (in seconds since the Unix Epoch) the time the source event was registered, rounded down to a whole day.

 * The `payload` will contain the actual histogram contributions.
 It should be be encrypted and then base64 encoded, see [below](#encrypted-payload).